 The information provided by the advisor was helpful, efficient, and to the point.
 The chat lasted around 5 minutes in total, where they were friendly throughout the chat and provided a response within seconds of connecting to their service.

 We also tested BlueHost’s telephone support from the U.K. to see how quickly they’d answer, and the type of advice they could give.
-Phone chat was just as quick as live chat, with responses between 1 – 2 minutes; anytime we have contacted BlueHost via telephone has always been a swift and efficient process.
+Phone chat was took just under 4 minutues and live chat was 7 seconds; anytime we have contacted BlueHost via telephone has always been a swift and efficient process.

 We know that some users prefer to use a ticket system if they have a query that can wait, amongst their busy lives, but unfortunately BlueHost eliminated their ticket system recently, meaning that it is no longer an available option (but they do have live chat).

 As well as being able to physically contact BlueHost, their support resources and help center offer a wealth of FAQ’s and knowledgebase articles, meaning you’ll likely find the answer to your problem without having to contact the web host directly.